Zamirk/Zamirk/README.md

-• Software Enginner at VTSL ☎️ 📊 📞 📈
+• Software Engineer at 47 Degrees 📈
 • 📚 Currently working with Scala.  ❤️ Functional Programming λ ❤️
 • 🌎 Fully remote.
 Currently based in London. 🇬🇧 Previously Ireland 🇮🇪
 • 📫 How to reach me: samir.kahvedzic1@gmail.com

-Some fun projects ive worked on at VTSL https://tinyurl.com/VTSLProjects
+Some fun projects i've worked on at VTSL https://tinyurl.com/VTSLProjects